 Quarterly Roll Calls

-These will be every 3 months, 1st through the end of the month (JAN,
+every 3 months, 1st through the end of the month

-emails, it will be assumed that you are no longer available and
+or answer emails, it will be assumed that you are no longer

 In the event a new CC should feel that there are some inappropriate, erroneous, or useless files on the county website, they must contact the State Coordinator for approval before removing the donated material.

 Solicitation of Funds (Art IX, Sec 2, USGenWeb Project Bylaws)

 Solicitation of funds for personal gain is inappropriate.
 This is defined as the direct appeal on the home page of any of the websites comprising The USGenWeb Project for funding to do research, to pay for server space, to do look-ups, etc. A website may, however, acknowledge any entities who may host their website (i.e., provide server space at no cost) or may include a link to a coordinator's personal page on which they offer research services for reimbursement.
 The acknowledgement may include a link to the hosting entity's website.
 A website may list research materials and/or services which may be for sale/hire, either by the coordinator, a genealogy society, or others.
 Such a listing shall not be on the main web page for the site, but may be linked from the main web page.
 It may be appropriate to include a disclaimer that the coordinator and The USGenWeb Project do not guarantee the contents of such research materials and/or the expertise of any professional researchers.

 As new county pages are put up on the web, they are checked by someone on the state evaluation committee for the required elements and to be sure your links work.
 Your evaluator will let you know when they have visited your page.
 If there are any problems with links or any required elements missing, they will let you know so you may make any changes or corrections.

 Beyond these few "bare essentials", your page is yours to do with as you please.
 Should there be any changes made in the basic requirements, you will be notified by your state coordinator and this message will be updated.